elastic/apm-pipeline-library/README.md

 * check-en-dashes - Detect the EXTREMELY confusing unicode character U+2013
 * remove-en-dashes - Remove the EXTREMELY confusing unicode character U+2013
 * check-gherkin-lint - Check Gherkin feature syntax corectness, requires docker.

+## Test Infra

+Our infrastructure testing with testinfra then we can validate whether the CI worker templates have been configured with the expected configuration.

+This particular implementation uses [testinfra](https://testinfra.readthedocs.io/en/latest/).

 ## Resources